Sciwhylab/TLR_specificity/README.md

 ```p
 $ python3 Training_model.py data/training_data.txt doc
 ```
-Here doc is the folder name that contains all the performance measure files.
+Here <i>doc</i> is the folder name that contains all the performance measure files.

 <p align="justify">The trained model also summarizes the important features of TLRs that could be critical for nucleic acid strand specificity prediction (brought up below).</p>